 Summary and conclusions

-- While novelty can be relevant to the discussion and can be advantageous in some cases, it is fallacious for an argument to be based solely on novelty, without explaining why this novelty is relevant and advantageous.
+- While novelty can be relevant to the discussion and can be advantageous in some cases, it is fallacious to assume that novelty is always beneficial.